bielrabasa/TheSeed_GameEngine/README.md

 ### * Main Menu
 In this part you can find multiple dropdowns:
 * *File*: you find a button to open a popUp about de engine, a button with the link to GitHub, and a button to close the engine.
-* *Basic Shapes*: a list of basic game object shaps to creat.
+* *Basic Shapes*: a list of basic game object shapes to create.
 * *Windows*: you can open/close the other windows, and change the therme of the window to **"light"**, **"dark"**, **"soft dark"** and you can **"personalise"**
-* *Render*: a button to render the meshes in wireframe
+* *Render*: a button to render the meshes in wireframe, a button to render bounding boxes (AABB boxes, OBB boxes, Raycast ray & frustum planes) & scene camera options.

+### * Header menu
+* Play/Stop button: start/stop gameplay delta time.
+* Pause/Unpause button: pause delta time.
+* Speed button: toggle between increased game velocity (x1, x2, x4).

 ### * Inspector
 It shows the components of the selected object, where you can change the name or disable it.
 * Transform
 * Mesh
 * Texture
+* Camera

 ### * Hierarchy
 * Show the list of the objects in the scene and their parents/children.
 * Right click on any object to show menu.
 * 'Delete' / 'Supr' to delete selected game object.
+* Drag objects into another objects to reparent them.

 ### * Console
 Don't be afraid to resize the console, the buttons risize with it.
-* Print 3 typs of LOG (Warning, System, Missage), you can filter the different typs of LOG's with they own button (you can see how many are they next to de button).
+* Print 3 types of LOG (Warning, System, Message) that can be filtered.
 * Collapse button: stacks identic logs.
 * Clear button: clear all stored LOGS of the console.
-* If you whant, can show the document and line of that debug.
+* File button: toggle button to see the line where the LOG is executed at.

 ### * Configuration
 Headers with options over basic engine functionalities.